4 Tips for riding the crimson wave on Summer vacay

 Aunt Flo always seems to make an unexpected house call.
 This is especially true the second your about to leave for your Summer Vacay.
 Don’t get caught painting the barn door red or surfing the crimson tide as you jet off.
 Here are Vee’s top tips for holidaying with your period.

-While packing your bags, a period kit might not be at the top of your list, but it will help save you from some sticky situations.
-Vee recommends the following period necessities.
+• As you pack your bags, a period survival kit might not be the first thing on your mind, but it could be your lifesaver in sticky situations.
+Vee recommends these period must-haves:

 Have fun!